 Phone number: 614-292-2766

-Office hours (zoom or in person): Wednesdays 1:00-3:00 or by appointment
+Office hours (via zoom at [include zoom address]): Wednesdays 1:00-3:00 or by appointment

-Office Location: Smith Lab Room 4054

 Prerequisites

 Anthropology 2200

 Course description

 We experience human cultural and biological diversity daily.
 The goal of this course is to provide you with an understanding of modern human biological diversity.
 As a course in social and natural science, you will apply the principles of evolutionary theory and the scientific method to understanding human biological variation.
 The course emphasizes genetic, anatomical, and physiological variation within and between human populations.
 We will spend considerable time looking at the role of the environmental (physical, biological, sociocultural) in explaining human variation.